vivaltech/room-ideas-manager/docs/README.md

     - **Example**: `[S;M;L]`

+11. **productSpecs_name_3 … productSpecs_name_5**: Specify the name of the specification, providing a distinct attribute for the product.
+Choose clear and concise names for specifications.

+12. **productSpecs_values_3 … productSpecs_values_5**: efine the possible values associated with the specified spec defined on the `productSpecs_name_X`.

 | **productAttributes** contains attributes of the product.
 Attributes are additional properties used to create site browsing filters.
 This field was divided into: |
 | ----------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | **productAttributes_name_1** related to **productAttributes_value_1**                                                                                             |